ShimmyShaman/midge/README.md

 #### Maximal configuration of development environment

-The development environment itself (as much as possible) is built using dynamic recompilation which allows reconfiguration by the developer however it may serve best.
+The development environment itself (as much as possible) is built using the dynamic recompilation which allows reconfiguration by the developer however it may serve best.
+This can be done by accessing the code that runs the development environment _by using the development environment_.

 #### Automation of process and workflow generation